livechat/agent-app-sdk/README.md

 #### `customer_details_section_button_click`

-Emitted when you click a button located in a custom section in Customer Details.
+Emitted when agent clicks a button located in a custom section in Customer Details.
 The handler gets the following payload:

 ```ts
 interface ICustomerDetailsSectionButtonClick {